Mad-Zoo-Events/solarflare/README.md

 This system can be used to cater a large number of Minecraft server instances at the same time.
 Thus, each instance needs to have the Aurora plugin installed and Solarflare must know the address of each instance.

 Server information is maintained on a dedicated DynamoDB table, and you can enable and disable servers which Solarflare will then send requests to on-thy-fly.
-There is a server icon in the top-right corner of the main control panel for that purpose.
+There is a 📡 Satellite Antenna icon in the top-right corner of the main control panel for that purpose.

 ## API Endpoints